 Comparing our situation with the situation of others will only make things feel worse, unless… you are doing so to learn their best practices.

-To be honest, this is easier said than done, but if you couldn’t help it, compare yourself to others just to learn other people’s best practices at work or in life in general.
+To be honest, this is easier said than done, but if you can’t help it, compare yourself to others just to learn other people’s best practices at work or in life in general.

-This will be a common theme in my blog because I believe in the power of influence regardless if its direct or indirect influence.
+This will be a common theme in my blog because I believe in the power of influence regardless of its direct or indirect influence.